CascadingServerSheets/CSS/selectors.md

 This will return a 200 status code with the body "Welcome" when a request is made on the `/api` path.

-> The above will select any request whose final path segment is `api`.
+> The above will select any request that contains a path segment of `api`.
 To select requests that have a specific path segment at a specific position, use the `child combinator`.

 ## Method Selectors (`#`)